Building A Free DIY Goat Playground – Step by Step

 Step #3 Arrange your setup

-The smaller spool is perfect for the younger goats to use as a step stool so they can more easily jump up onto the bigger platform.
 Goat kids are super curious but timid as well.
 Our kids would play on the lower level until they felt confident enough to jump up to the top.
-Once there they would run and head-butt each other trying to knock everyone off.
-Because the height is minimal the kids can jump down without much risk of injury.

 Step #4 Connect them all together

-On a fun note, I was happy to finally display my mad construction skills.
+On a fun note, I was happy to finally display my construction skills.
 For some reason, Hubby tends to hide all power tools from me.

 The young ones explored it the most, but eventually, my older does were up having a grand old time.

-I know quite a few people will purchase play sets at yard sales to use and this is a great idea especially if you have kids or smaller goats such as minis or dwarfs.
-I, however, was looking for a more rustic look that would withstand a herd of our size.
-I really wanted my playground to blend in and not stand out so much.
+I know quite a few people will purchase play sets to use at yard sales, and this is a great idea, especially if you have goat kids or smaller goats such as minis or dwarfs.

 Update on our DIY goat playground